Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a Toyota Sequoia are $1,446 every 12 months including full coverage.
-Comprehensive costs on average $320 each year, collision costs $552, and liability is $416.
-Liability-only coverage costs around $474 a year, with high-risk coverage costing around $3,126.
-16-year-old drivers cost the most to insure at $5,362 a year or more.
+The average insurance rates for a Toyota Sequoia are $1,446 a year with full coverage.
+Comprehensive insurance costs on average $320 a year, collision insurance costs $552, and liability coverage costs $416.
+Buying just liability costs as little as $474 a year, and insurance for high-risk drivers costs $3,126 or more.
+16-year-old drivers cost the most to insure at up to $5,362 a year.

 Average premium for full coverage: $1,446